equinor/ecalc/docs/docs/changelog/next.md

     - Misplaced keywords will now cause an error instead of being ignored.

 - H2O is no longer supported in composition.
 Use 'water' instead.

+- The CLI command `ecalc show results` has been removed.
+The reason being additional maintenance for something that did not seem to be used a lot.